suffolklibraries/sljekyll/about/board-members/index.md

 ### Sue Buck

-Sue is secretary of the Friends of Long Melford Library, and has been energetic, enthusiastic and successful in establishing the group and raising its profile through events.
+Sue is trustee of the Friends of Long Melford Library, and has been energetic, enthusiastic and successful in establishing the group and raising its profile through events.

 She is very active in her local community, fundraising for organisations including the Children's Society, St Nicholas Hospice and her church, where she also served as an officer on the church Council for many years.